 We perform on–site testing for a large variety of conditions.
 This allows us to more quickly diagnose problems and initiate appropriate treatments as soon as possible.

-Our equipment allows us to perform such tests as Complete Blood Counts, Blood Chemistry Profiles, Thyroid tests, Heartworm Testing, Fecal Parasite testing, Parvovirus tests, Giardia tests, Feline Leukemia and FIV, Skin scrapings to detect mange, cytology for ear mites and infections, dermatophyte (ringworm) cultures, and more.
+Our equipment allows us to perform such tests as Complete Blood Counts, Blood Chemistry Profiles, Thyroid tests, Heartworm Testing, Fecal Parasite testing, Parvovirus tests, Giardia tests, Feline Leukemia and FIV, Skin scrapings to detect mange, cytology for ear mites and infections, dermatophyte (ringworm) cultures, and so much more.

 Additional test can be submitted to an outside laboratory via overnight courier with most results received within 24 hours.